The USMCA 2026 Review: What Manufacturers Actually Need to Prepare For

 What's the most likely outcome of the review?

 Most trade analysts expect the USMCA to be extended with modifications: likely tighter automotive rules of origin, new EV and critical minerals provisions, restrictions on Chinese-affiliated manufacturing, and stronger labor enforcement.
-A straight 16-year extension without changes is less likely given the current administration’s stated priorities.
+Over 75% of stakeholders who submitted comments to the USTR support keeping the agreement in force.
+A straight 16-year extension without changes is less likely given the current administration's stated priorities.

 Should I wait for the review outcome before expanding into Mexico?

-That depends on your specific situation, but broadly: the structural reasons for manufacturing in Mexico (labor availability, proximity, cost structure) don’t depend on the review outcome.
+The structural reasons for manufacturing in Mexico (labor availability, proximity, cost structure) don't depend on the review outcome.
+Mexico received a record $40.9 billion in foreign direct investment through Q3 2025, a 15% year-over-year increase, and opened 2026 with $5.8 billion in announced investments in January and February alone.
 Companies that waited for certainty during previous trade transitions often found themselves behind competitors who moved earlier.
-The better approach is to understand your current USMCA qualification and model scenarios, then make an informed decision.
+The better approach is to understand your current USMCA qualification status and model scenarios, then make an informed decision.

 x